-At 31 December 2023, Save the Children Australia's current assets exceeded current liabilities by \$6,292k.
-Net cash provided by operating activities was a surplus of \$20,634k with total cash on hand at \$49,042k, an increase of \$12,859k compared to 2022.
-The consolidated entity recorded a net deficit of \$5,976k.
+At 31 December 2024, Save the Children Australia's current assets exceeded current liabilities by \$23.8m.
+Net cash provided by operating activities was a surplus of \$18m with total cash on hand at \$61.2m, an increase of \$12.2m compared to 2023.
+The consolidated entity recorded a net surplus of \$1.5m.

 The net cash used in operations and increase in cash on hand is primarily attributable to the timing of donor receipts, invoicing, and collections.
-Substantial amounts of cash held at 31 December 2023 are restricted in nature as disclosed in Note 5.
+Substantial amounts of cash held at 31 December 2024 are restricted in nature as disclosed in Note 5.

-The consolidated entity continues to diversify its donor base with funding increasing from large multilateral funding institutions, UN agencies and institutional donors, thereby reducing the economic reliance on direct government funding.
-After reviewing cash flow projections and other available current information, the directors consider the cash provided by operations and increase in cash is primarily attributable to the timing of a large donor receipt received late in 2023 and payments made in relation to SCA's program activities.
+The consolidated entity continues to economically rely on ongoing government funding in the form of grants for programming.
+The directors continue to focus on the consolidated entity's donor base with a focus on diversification of funding from large multilateral funding institutions, UN agencies and institutional donors, thereby reducing the economic reliance on ongoing government funding.

+After reviewing cash flow projections and other available current information, the directors consider the cash provided by operations and increase in cash is primarily attributable to the timing of a large donor receipt received late in 2024 and payments made in relation to SCA's program activities.
 The directors believe there are reasonable grounds that the consolidated entity will be able to pay its debts as and when they fall due, and that the preparation of the financial statements on a going concern basis is appropriate.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024